lightly-io/team-awareness-training/sessions/session-05-flow.md

 3. [Method](#3-methods-to-increase-flow): how to maximize flow.
 (20 min)
 4. [Reflection](#4-reflection).
 (10 min)

-The teacher should note all key findings and questions in the session, and make sure to follow up on them in the email afterwards.
+Keep a notebook where you note all the interesting points from the session.
+And questions you didn't have an answer for.
+Use these notes in the follow-up email.

 ## 1. Sharing
 Take turns clock-wise around the table and reflect on the previous week.
 Which emotions showed up for you most often in meditation?
 Were you able to use the technique in other situations as well?

 Make sure to let every person talk until they're finished.
 There's no need to rush them.
 Answer any questions, but try not to steer their reflection.

 As a teacher, make sure everyone is sharing what they feel safe with.
 Don’t force them to share something about their inner state or the causes of those inner states.
-Were getting to a very personal level of our training here and therefore we need to tread lightly.
+We're getting to a  personal level of our training here.
+We need to tread lightly.

 But.
-Being able to create a safe space where the group feel they can share is very powerful and most of the breakthroughs I’ve seen has come out of a place of deep sincerity.
+Being able to create a safe space where the group feel they can share is powerful.
+Most of the breakthroughs I’ve seen has come out of a place of deep sincerity.

-For some participants, your grouply sessions will be the closest thing to religion they will experience.
+For some participants, your group sessions will be the closest thing to religion they will experience.
 Treat it with the proper amount of respect.
 This is also a good reason for leaving phones and laptops outside: it helps to build a sense of trust.

 ## 2. Teaching: flow
 Most people are aware of the word flow and have a vague association with it.